 - The Spencer 1860 Carbine rifle

-However, there are some guns that did not exist in 1880.
+However, some guns did not exist in 1880.
 The Winchester 1892 rifle is seen with several deputies and was used by the Schofield Kid.

 17/25.
 Aliens (1986)